 The usual Medicare deductible and coinsurance policies apply to HCPCS code Q3014.
 By submitting HCPCS code Q3014, the originating site authenticates that it is located in either a rural HPSA or non-MSA county.
 The type of service for the telehealth originating site facility fee is "9, other items and services."
 For carrier-processed claims, the "office" place of service (code 11) is the only payable setting for code Q3014.
-The reimbursement made is 80 percent of the lesser of the actual charge or \$24.63 in 2014 (amount set each year in the Medicare Physician Fee Schedule Final Rule, as published in the November Federal Register).
+The reimbursement made is 80 percent of the lesser of the actual charge or \$24.63 in 2015 (amount set each year in the Medicare Physician Fee Schedule Final Rule).